 Burgerworks, 12 Friar Street, Worcester, Worcestershire, UK, +44 (0)1905 277 70

 The Olive Branch

-A bistro and wine bar, The Olive Branch serves a mouth-watering mix of Mediterranean eats, taking in the cuisines of Spain, Italy and Greece to name but a few.
+A bistro and wine bar, The Olive Branch serves a delectable mix of Mediterranean treats, styled after the cuisines of Spain, Italy and Greece to name but a few.
 Start with a selection of the Olive Branch’s tapas-style dishes – patatas bravas, deep-fried halloumi and lamb kofta are just a few delicious examples – to share with friends before hearty mains like gnocchi with sautéed mushrooms, baby spinach, and pancetta in a creamy gorgonzola sauce or a classic paella with king prawns, chicken, chorizo, mussels, peppers, peas, and saffron-infused rice.
-Head downstairs to its gorgeously cosy wine bar for post-dinner drinks.
+Head downstairs to its gorgeously cozy wine bar for post-dinner drinks.

 The Olive Branch, 54 High Street, Worcester, Worcestershire, UK, +44 (0)1905 616 669

 Opened in 2012 by local restaurateur Ilir Fazliu – who also owns No. 35 The Provenance, a sleek restaurant and wine bar, next door – Bolero Bar & Kitchen is an upscale-casual restaurant serving a mix of British and international fare.
 By day, specialty sandwiches and wraps are served alongside afternoon tea, while Bolero Bar & Kitchen’s evening menu features burgers, pasta, and steaks alongside sophisticated dishes like pan-seared black pearl scallops with garden pea risotto, smoked bacon lardons, and sage butter.
 Drinks include cocktails, specially selected wines, champagne, and cognac.